Regulation Takes 2

 He's not going to get a key to the city wherever else he's going.

-oh no they need to change the locks on that one yeah that's a big key
+They need to change the locks on that one.
+Yeah.

 Maybe he just travels around with it.
 I think he took the jacket off.